 Set just a short distance from the famous Malham Cove, Malham Tarn and Gordale Scar, YHA Malham offers comfortable Pennine Way accommodation in the heart of a beautiful dales village.
-Surrounded by classic limestone scenery, the hostel has recently benefitted from a £460,000 renovation, providing it with a new restaurant and the refurbishment of its bedrooms, including the addition of en-suite facilities.
+Surrounded by classic limestone scenery and with a prime location in the centre of the village, the hostel boasts a well-appointed restaurant, pretty grounds and a vast range of bedroom types, including the recent addition of en-suite facilities.

 The Pennine Way and Yorkshire Dales Cycle Way pass close by, making it a great option for walking and cycling holidays in the Dales.

 Bed in a shared room

 Dorm rooms have multiple beds, are typically more affordable than private rooms, and shared with other people who may not be travelling together.
 A typical shared room includes bunk beds, a reading light and a storage cupboard for each guest, secured by a padlock if required.